fxamacker/cbor/README.md

 ## Limitations

 * CBOR tags (type 6) are ignored.
 Decoder simply decodes tagged data after ignoring the tags.
-* Signed integer values incompatible with Go's int64 are not supported.
-So RFC 7049 test vectors incompatible with Go's int64 are skipped.
-For example, test result -18446744073709551616 can't fit into int64.
+* Signed integer values too big for Go's int64 are not supported.
+So RFC 7049 test data -18446744073709551616 is skipped.

+## System requirements

+* Go 1.12 (or newer)
+* Tested and fuzzed on linux_amd64, but it should work on other platforms.

 ## Versions and API changes